saksaikot/burger-builder/README.md

 now run and test the outcome

+2.Creating navigation bar,
+will use some components from reactstrap

+like Navbar
+NavbarBrand,Nav,NavItem,NavLink

+structure

+Navbar
+NavbarBrand
+Nav
+NavItem
+NavLink

+link has href attribute

+also link css

+main and header css
+main will include all other css the naming convention of the css i am using is bem Block element and modifier

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).